vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/deploy-connect/ex-ug-deploy.md

   !!! enterpriseonly

         License is only available in the Enterprise Edition.
-For more information, send email to inquiry@vesoft.com.
+To obtain the license, submit answers on the [Apply for Nebula Explorer Free Trial](https://docs.google.com/forms/d/e/1FAIpQLSctV0HC0HDxZc-65IHj44qpZk3fATBPAYM1SjJsbXmdL5cs9w/viewform) page.

 4. After adding the license, you need to stop and restart the service using the following command.